svisser/ipuz/docs/reading.rst

 ===============  =========  ============================================================================
-puzzle           Yes        Must be a list of lists containing LabeledCell values. solution         No         Must be a list of lists containing CrosswordValue values. clues            No         Must be a dictionary with Direction keys and non-empty lists of Clue values.
+puzzle           Yes        Must be a list of lists containing LabeledCell values. solution         No         Must be a list of lists containing CrosswordValue values. clues            No         Must be a dictionary with Direction keys and lists of Clue values.
 ===============  =========  ============================================================================

 Validation for Answer puzzles